 Observed parturition rates: Following winter pregnancy testing, we use weekly aerial telemetry flights during 15 May - 15 July to estimate an "observed parturition" rate, representing the proportion of pregnant cows with neonate calves each spring.
 One limitation to this approach comes with the unknown proportion of the true number of calves born that die before we visually confirm them.
 Thus, our sample for subsequent study of calf survival is left truncated (Gilbert et al. 2014), and our Kaplan-Meier based estimates of calf survival should be considered as optimistic to the extent that they don't account for mortality of calves prior to initial detection.
-Observed parturition rates have been higher in the Big Hole Valley (87%) and Rocky Mountain Front (92%), and lower in the Cabinet-Fisher (76%; Figure 5).
+Observed parturition rates have been higher in the Big Hole Valley (88%) and Rocky Mountain Front (92%), and lower in the Cabinet-Fisher (76%; Figure 5).
 These results are similar to those of other studies (e.g., Becker 2008) where parturition rates are lower than pregnancy rates due to presumed fetal losses throughout winter and/or death of neonatal calves prior to detection.

 Calf survival: As a result of spring monitoring of neonate calves, we have documented 260 calves from 245 litters during 2013-2017.
 We then monitored the fates of these calves by visually locating them with their dams throughout their first year of life.
-Over the first 5 biological years (May 2013 - May 2018), pooled Kaplan-Meier survival estimates of calves-atheel were 0.343 (SE=0.057, 95% CI=[0.25,0.47]) in the Cabinet-Fisher, 0.442 (SE=0.056, 95% CI=[0.35,0.57]) in the Big Hole Valley, and 0.524 (SE=0.054, 95% CI=[0.43, 0.64]) on the Rocky Mountain Front (Figure 5).
-Study area-specific survival curves suggest lowest calf survival in the Cabinet-Fisher relative to the other two study areas, though confidence intervals overlap.
-These results mirror those of observed parturition, suggesting that differences among study areas in parturition rates may, in fact, be due to mortality of neonates prior to detection.
+Over the first 6 biological years (May 2013 - May 2019), pooled Kaplan-Meier survival estimates of calves-atheel were 0.366 (SE=0.051, 95% CI=[0.28,0.48]) in the Cabinet-Fisher, 0.445 (SE=0.050, 95% CI=[0.36,0.55]) in the Big Hole Valley, and 0.526 (SE=0.049, 95% CI=[0.44, 0.63]) on the Rocky Mountain Front (Figure 5).
+Calf survival results mirror those of observed parturition, suggesting observed parturition rates are strongly influenced by mortality of neonates prior to detection, more so than fetal losses.

 Figure 5.
-Observed parturition (proportion of pregnant cows with calves-at-heel during spring) and Kaplan-Meier estimates of annual calf survival for the first year of life within each study area, where bold lines are pooled estimates across 5 biological years and thin lines are annual estimates per year, Montana, 2013-2018.
+Observed parturition (proportion of pregnant cows with calves-at-heel during spring) and Kaplan-Meier estimates of annual calf survival for the first year of life within each study area, where bold lines are pooled estimates across 6 biological years and thin lines are annual estimates per year, Montana, 2013-2019.